Charles E. Phelps (professor): Education

 After graduating from East High School (Denver, Colorado) in 1961, Phelps received his bachelor's degree in mathematics from Pomona College in Claremont, California in 1965.
 He then earned an MBA in hospital administration [1968] and a PhD in business economics from the University of Chicago in 1973.

-Family
+Personal life

-Dr. Phelps married Dale Lee King, MD, a resident of Long Beach CA and fellow Pomona College student, on September 2, 1967.
+Dr. Phelps married Dale Lee King, MD, a resident of Long Beach, California and fellow Pomona College student, on September 2, 1967.
 They have two children.
-They live in Pittsford, NY.
+They live in Pittsford, New York.